department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/use_cases.md

 ## Use Case A -  Veteran wants to view and pay a debt in combined debt portal

--- **Description:** A veteran wants to understand what their debt is and seeks a way to resolve that debt via the combined debt portal.
+-- **Description:** A veteran wants to understand what their debt is via the combined debt portal and see if they can resolve it online.

 - **Instructions to access in Staging**
 	- login via user `vets.gov.user+81@gmail.com` ("Travis")